wenyuzhao/harness/README.md

 ## System checks

-`harness` performs a series of strict checks to minimize system noise and ensure correctness.
+`harness` performs a series of strict checks to minimize system noise.
 It refuses to start benchmarking if any of the following checks fail:

-* There are no uncommitted changes in the repo (mainly for correctness and reproducibility)
 * (*Linux-only*) Only one user is logged in
 * (*Linux-only*) All CPU scaling governors are set to `performance`

 # _<ins>Reproducible</ins>_ Evaluation

-## Git-tracked evaluation configs
+## Tracked evaluation configs

-Evaluation configs are forced to be tracked by Git alongside your Rust crate. `harness` enforces that all changes in the current git repo, including the evaluation config itself, must be committed prior to running the benchmark.
-Otherwise, it will refuse to run.

-This ensures that each different evaluation alongside the benchmarked code is being tracked properly, without any accidental changes.
-Hence, it becomes possible to check the correctness or any details of any historical evaluations, by simply tracking back the git history.

-## System environment verification
+`harness` refuses to support casual benchmarking.
+Each evaluation is enforced to be properly tracked by Git, including all the benchmark configurations and the revisions of all the benchmarks and benchmarked programs.
+Verifying the correctness of any evaluation, or re-running an evaluation from years ago, can be done by simply tracking back the git history.

+## Tracked program revisions

-`harness` assigns each individual evaluation a unique `RUNID` and generates a evaluation summary at `target/harness/logs/<RUNID>/config.toml`.
-The following environmental or evaluation info is tracked in the summary config file:
+`harness` assigns each individual evaluation a unique `RUNID` and generates an evaluation summary at `target/harness/logs/<RUNID>/config.toml`. `harness` uses this file to record the evaluation info for the current benchmark run, including:

 * Git commit of the evaluation config
 * Git commit, cargo features, and environment variables used for producing each evaluated build

+Reproducing a previous evaluation is as simple as running `cargo harness run --config <RUNID>`. `harness` automatically checks out the corresponding commits, sets up the recorded cargo features and environment variables to ensure the codebase and builds are exactly at the same state as when `RUNID` was generated.

+## System environment verification

+In the same `<RUNID>/config.toml` file, `harness` also records all the environmental info for every benchmark run, including but not limited to:

-* All global environment variables at the time of the run
+* All global system environment variables at the time of the run
 * OS / CPU / Memory / Cache information used for the run

-Reproducing a previous evaluation is as simple as running `cargo harness run --config <RUNID>`. `harness` automatically checks out the corresponding commits to ensure the codebase is exactly at the same state as the time `RUNID` was generated.

 Any change to the system environments would affect reproducibility.
 So it's recommended to keep the same environment variables and the same OS / CPU / Memory / Cache config _as much as possible_. `harness` automatically verifies the current system info against the recorded ones and warns for any differences.